statesofpop/django-cal/README.md

 This project is loosely maintained and contributions will be happily accepted, but no feature developments are planned.
 New maintainers are welcome.

-`django-cal` has been used successfully with Django 1.3 - 1.11 and Python 2.7 & 3.6.
+`django-cal` requires at least Django 1.7 and Python 3.7.

 ## Installation ##